Ultimate Guide to Laser Cutting Paper

 Multiple Passes May Be Needed

-Using multiple passes, especially for delicate materials, can achieve the desired engraving depth without damaging the paper.
-This approach provides better control over the engraving process.
+Using multiple passes, especially for delicate materials, can achieve the desired cutting depth without damaging the paper.
+This approach provides better control over the cutting process.

 Test Cuts

-Always perform test cuts on a small section of the paper to adjust the settings before engraving the entire design.
-Experimenting with different power, speed, and PPI combinations helps achieve the desired engraving effect without damaging the paper.
+Always perform test cuts on a small section of the paper to adjust the settings before cutting the entire design. data-me-fragment= Experimenting with different power, speed, DPI and PPI combinations helps achieve the desired cutting effect without damaging the paper.

 Focus Adjustment